 A little after 13:00 we arrive by car at the entrance to the halls, the amount of cars is a small reference to the size of this fair.
-I've been to record fairs before, but these were often made smaller, which also has its advantages (I'll come back to this at the end).
-The entrance fee was €15 and parking by car comes with a fixed amount of €10.
+I've been to record fairs before, but these were often smaller in size, which also has its advantages (I'll come back to this at the end).
+The entrance fee was €15 and parking by car comes with a fixed fee of €10.

 Upon entering you are welcomed by advertising banners with promising inscriptions.
-Of course I immediately went for a stamp to fit in tough.
+Of course I immediately went for a stamp to fit in.

 The stamp has a different purpose, of course, if you want to get some fresh air outside, you can go back inside without having to buy a ticket again.